-Easy Pizza Dough Recipe For Dummies
+Pizza Dough Recipe for Beginners

 A super easy recipe for Homemade Pizza Dough, with all the tips and tricks you need to get a seriously flavorful crust on your pizza!
 This recipe is quick to make, with just a 20 minute rise (or an optional longer rise).
 I’ll show you how to make it step by step!

 If you come to my house on any given day, the bathroom will be cleanish.
 The kitchen will have been swept within the last day or so, and the dust will be relatively under control.

 My computer, on the other hand, is a different story.

 Eric is horrified by this.
 Every time he needs to do something on my laptop, he takes a moment to clean off the dust between the letters on the keyboard, and wipe the screen to clear it from all the smudges.
 “How do you even see what you’re doing??”

 Shrug.
 What is it with men and their electronic devices, anyway?
 It would probably take Eric 6 months before he would notice that a toilet wasn’t getting cleaned.
 I don’t think he would EVER notice if I didn’t wash our sheets.
 But you get a tiny smudge on his phone?
 It’s a BIG DEAL.

 Last week I got a new computer.
 Shiny.
 Immaculate.
 Not a speck on it.

 And then I did what I always do: opened it right next to me in the kitchen, where I was doing one last test on my pizza sauce.
 Apparently I splattered oil and bits of garlic all over it in the process.
 I didn’t even realize it until I went to type something later and noticed actual grease on my fingers.
 This is a new low, even for me.